Key hole at the Masters | Federal News Network

 AUGUSTA, Ga.
-(AP) — A look at the key hole Thursday in the rain-delayed first round of the Masters:
+(AP) — A look at the key hole Saturday in the third round of the Masters:

 STROKE AVERAGE: 4.53.